-Armillaria can damage trees in two ways:-
+Armillaria can damage woody plants in two ways:-

-- 1. By attacking and killing the conductive tissue under the bark and therefore the whole tree, this is a very obvious symptom of certain species of Armillaria.
-The effect is similar to ring barking and the tree often produces abundant fruit or cones before it dies. - 2.
+- 1. By attacking and killing the conductive tissue under the bark at the base of the plant, this is a very obvious symptom of certain species of Armillaria.
+The effect is similar to ring barking and the plant often produces abundant fruit or cones before it dies. - 2.
 By causing an internal white rot the wood is weakened by the fungus breaking down lignin.
-The wood often becomes water-soaked but becomes brittle as it dries.
-Whilst this does not immediately kill the tree, it seriously weakens the wood and roots making the tree subject to wind throw and therefore can be dangerous.
+Woody tissue often becomes water-soaked initially then brittle as it dries.
+Whilst this does not immediately kill the tree, it seriously weakens the wood and roots making trees subject to wind throw and can therefore be dangerous.